 Day 03: Rest day at Namche Bazaar: Acclimatization.

 Get relaxation at Namche Bazaar for your next adventure.
-One such stroll is to the leading from the ridge above city, to the national park headquarters.
-From close to this creating, a panorama awaits you: Kusum Kanguru, Thamserku and Kang Taiga on the best; Ama Dablam, the Lhotse-Nuptse wall with Everest showing its crest from behind, and Taboche to your left.
+One such stroll is leading from the ridge above the city to the national park headquarters.
+From close to this creation, a panorama awaits you: Kusum Kanguru, Thamserku and Kang Taiga on the best; Ama Dablam, the Lhotse-Nuptse wall with Everest showing its crest from behind, and Taboche to your left.

 Day 04: Namche Bazaar to Tengboche (3867 m):

 The path takes you past the Syangboche airfield to Khunde, another Sherpa Village.
 This landing strip at 12,200 ft/ 3,718 m is employed to fly out rather than to fly in because of the acclimatization challenge.
-The trail is through thick birch and fir forest where in spring, rhododendron will dazzles you.
+The trail is through thick birch and fir forest where in spring, rhododendron will dazzle you.
 Rhododendron is the national flower of Nepal.
-Khunde and Khumjung are twin village on possibly side of a stream with Khumbu’s sacred mountain, Khumbila, towering over.
+Khunde and Khumjung are twin villages on the possible side of a stream with Khumbu’s sacred mountain, Khumbila, towering over.

 Day 05: Tengboche to Dingboche (4252m):